Safe & Expert Addiction Treatment & Detox

 - Prior authorisation rules have been made more stringent- for example, requiring referrals from doctors in the country of origin.
 This administrative burden has been imposed by some countries despite the Directive stating that any EEA clinician would suffice.
 The clinicians in these countries may be unwilling to refer patients for a number of reasons, so the obstacles faced by the patient are increased.
 The EU Commission has questioned whether this practice by member states is appropriate in their 2015 report on the Directive’s implementation.

 - Requiring patients to justify why they want to travel to another country and receive the treatment.
 This is contrary to one of the core foundations for the Directive, that patients can choose freely where they want to be treated.
 Where this occurs, the authority needs to be made aware that they may only introduce administrative burdens where they do not pose an obstacle to the free movement of people.
 Attention should also be brought to recital 39, which demonstrates the breadth of reasons patients may wish to travel for healthcare, and that should not have to be justified to the national provider.

 - Inappropriate remuneration tariffs may be offered by the healthcare provider.
 Castle Craig offers a unique service in Europe, akin to hospital care, but the reimbursement offered may be based on outpatient care, and therefore substantially lower.

 - The failure of countries to pay directly for healthcare.
-Most countries refuse to take advantage of this option provided in the Directive, forcing patients to pay up front instead.
-This can cause hardship to many patients, and is contrary to the spirit of the Directive.
-In cases of these blanket bans, the consequence of people being forced to stay in their own country for treatment, may even pose an obstacle to the EU fundamental right to free movement.
+Most countries refuse to take advantage of this option provided in the Directive, forcing patients to pay upfront instead.
+This can cause hardship to many patients and is contrary to the spirit of the Directive.
+In cases of these blanket bans, the consequence of people being forced to stay in their own country for treatment may even pose an obstacle to the EU’s fundamental right to free movement.